bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/AutomatedDiskBackup.rst

 As mentioned, the solution is to have multiple Volumes, or files on the disk.
 To do so, we need to limit the use and thus the size of a single Volume, by time, by number of jobs, or by size.
 Any of these would work, but we chose to limit the use of a single Volume by putting a single job in each Volume with the exception of Volumes containing Incremental backup where there will be 6 jobs (a week’s worth of data) per volume.
 The details of this will be discussed shortly.
 This is a single client backup, so if you have multiple clients you will need to multiply those numbers by the number of clients, or use a different system for switching volumes, such as limiting the volume size.

 ..
 TODO: This chapter will get rewritten.
-Instead of limiting a Volume to one job, we will utilize \variable{Max Use Duration = 24 hours}.
+Instead of limiting a Volume to one job, we will utilize ``Max Use Duration = 24 hours``\ .
 This prevents problems when adding more clients, because otherwise each job has to run seperat.

 The next problem to resolve is recycling of Volumes.
 As you noted from above, the requirements are to be able to restore monthly for 6 months, weekly for a month, and daily for a week.
 So to simplify things, why not do a Full save once a month, a Differential save once a week, and Incremental saves daily.
 Now since each of these different kinds of saves needs to remain valid for differing periods, the simplest way to do this (and possibly the only) is to have a separate Pool for each backup type.